 Without defining the type of liability insurance, the city leaves hosts with three basic options: personal liability, premise liability, and commercial general liability.

 Personal liability and premise liability specifically exclude coverage for bodily injury or property damage arising from “business activity.”
-Premise liability also limits coverage to the premise only; if your guest were to bring a dog and that dog were to bite the neighbor off-premise, the claim could easily be denied.
+Premise liability also limits coverage to the premise only; if your guest were to bring a dog and that dog was to bite the neighbor off-premise, the claim could easily be denied.

 On the other hand, commercial general liability is found in business insurance policies and protects the insured against claims of bodily injury or property damage they could be found legally liable.
-It provides coverage pertaining to business activity and extends beyond the premise, i.e. dog bite off premise.
+It provides coverage pertaining to business activity and extends beyond the premise, i.e. dog bite off-premise.
 This is the most comprehensive liability insurance a host can purchase for their Short Term Rental business.

-Proper recommends that cities define the type of liability insurance in the regulation to be “commercial general liability” as too often “personal” or “premise” liability will not suffice for short term rentals.
+Proper recommends that cities define the type of liability insurance in the regulation to be “commercial general liability” as too often “personal” or “premise” liability will not suffice for short-term rentals.